heygrady/react-redux-notes/redux-sagas-todos.md

 In a similar way to how a reducer is just a *function* that responds to an action, a saga is just a *generator* that responds to an action.
 Although the terminology is incorrect, you can imagine that using redux-saga allows you to *subscribe* to actions.
 Of course the reason you want to subscribe to an action is to fire more actions!
 A saga is a great way to do a bunch of things in sequence, even if some of the things require waiting.

 The classic example is [using redux-saga to make a `fetch()` request](http://yelouafi.github.io/redux-saga/docs/basics/UsingSagaHelpers.html).
 Because an [AJAX request](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is asynchronous you can't handle it with the normal `dispatch->reducer` workflow.
 With asynchronous actions you have to use middleware to manage the flow; redux is strictly synchronous.
+An async flow looks more like like `dispatch->middleware( wait )->reducer`.
+After an initial `fetchSomething()` action is dispatched, your middleware needs to dispatch additional actions to update the application state as the promise completes.
 In [the classic redux async example](http://redux.js.org/docs/advanced/ExampleRedditAPI.html) this means using thunks to dispatch a series of actions.
-After an initial `fetchSomething()` action is dispatched, your middleware needs to dispatch additional actions to update the application state as the promise completes.
-This all happens in your action and the results can start to look messy.
-It's a lot of work just to load data into redux.
+When you use thunks everything happens in your action and the resulting code can start to look messy.
 Redux-saga makes this much easier.

+**A saga is the target of an action, not the action itself.** Sagas can only dispatch additional actions.

 To manage asynchronous actions, redux-saga utilizes generator functions.
 Generators were *specifically* designed to manage asynchronous actions.
 If you have been trying to get used to Promises, then you'll get the root concepts right away.
-If you've used to callbacks you'll quickly see why this is better.
+If you're used to callbacks you'll quickly see why this is better.
 A generator looks a lot like a [promise chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or a [callback hell](http://callbackhell.com/).

 ```js
 // a promise chain